MarkCWirt/PyTuning/docs/index.rst

 * Scala is a mature, full-featured package that includes many, many scales and functions for manipulating and analyzing those scales.
-This project is much newer and less mature; it's scope is currently much less (but hopefully it will be easy to extend).
+This project is much newer and less mature; its scope is currently much less (but hopefully it will be easy to extend).
 * PyTuning is written in Python and relies on modern, well maintained dependencies.
   Scala is written in Ada, and while this is an interesting choice, it probably